12 Solid Facts And Stats About Email Marketing You Should Know

 When done well and optimized for responsiveness, an email marketing campaign is attractive and eye-catching and has positive reactions that ultimately become sales.

-Depending on the content you’re managing and your brand’s needs, you can include pictures, featured videos or videos created using a slideshow maker.
+Depending on the content you’re managing and your brand’s needs, 53% of the emails are opened on mobile devices.
+You can include pictures, featured videos or videos created in your email marketing using tools such as slideshow maker.

 Being that said, graphic versatility should be in sync with well-written copy and subject lines.
 Paige Arnof-Fenn, owner of the Massachusetts marketing firm Mavens & Moguls, points out subject lines for emails should be short because many people read on their phones or tablets.